Automatic parallelization tool

-For several years parallel hardware was only available for distributed computing but recently it is becoming available for the low end computers as well.
-Hence it has become inevitable for software programmers to start writing parallel applications.
-It is quite natural for programmers to think sequentially and hence they are less acquainted with writing multi-threaded or parallel processing applications.
-Parallel programming requires handling various issues such as synchronization and deadlock avoidance.
-Programmers require added expertise for writing such applications apart from their expertise in the application domain.
-Hence programmers prefer to write sequential code and most of the popular programming languages support it.
-This allows them to concentrate more on the application.
-Therefore, there is a need to convert such sequential applications to parallel applications with the help of automated tools.
-The need is also non-trivial because large amount of legacy code written over the past few decades needs to be reused and parallelized.
+An automatic parallelization tool is a computer program aiding in automatic parallelization of existing sequential (single-threaded) code into parallel (multithreaded or vectorized) code.
+It aims to facilitate re-use of already written software with the performance benefits of parallelization, reducing the amount of software rewriting needed, and saving the need to rewrite all of it.

+In the past, parallel hardware was only implemented in high-end machines or by means of distributed computing, but with the advent of graphics processing units (GPUs) and multi-core central processing units (CPUs) in consumer devices it has become widespread in low-end computers also.
+Hence, it has become desirable to automate the process of converting older, single-threaded applications to exploit parallel hardware.
+Further, automatic parallelization tools can enable a focus on writing applications in a single-threaded manner while still benefiting from parallelization.
+Some caveats in the conversion include handling issues such as synchronization and deadlock avoidance, which do not arise in single-threaded computing.

 Need for automatic parallelization

-Past techniques provided solutions for languages like FORTRAN and C; however, these are not enough.
-These techniques dealt with parallelization sections with specific system in mind like loop or particular section of code.
-Identifying opportunities for parallelization is a critical step while generating multithreaded application.
-This need to parallelize applications is partially addressed by tools that analyze code to exploit parallelism.
-These tools use either compile time techniques or run-time techniques.
-These techniques are built-in in some parallelizing compilers but user needs to identify parallelize code and mark the code with special language constructs.
-The compiler identifies these language constructs and analyzes the marked code for parallelization.
-Some tools parallelize only special form of code like loops.
-Hence a fully automatic tool for converting sequential code to parallel code is required.
+Past methods provided solutions for languages like Fortran and C; however, these were not enough.
+These methods dealt with parallelizing sections for specific systems, such as loops or given sections of code.
+Identifying opportunities for parallelizing is a critical step while generating multithreaded application.
+This need to parallelize applications is partly addressed by tools that analyze code to exploit parallelism.
+These tools use methods for either compile time or run time.
+These methods are built-in in some parallelizing compilers but a user needs to identify parallelize code and mark the code with special language constructs.
+The compiler identifies these language constructs and analyzes the marked code for parallelizing.
+Some tools parallelize only special forms of code, such as loops.
+Hence, a fully automatic tool for converting sequential code to parallel code is needed.